The aims of FIHRM

 How does FIHRM operate?

-FIHRM has been established by National Museums Liverpool (NML), which has underwritten the costs of the first two annual conferences (see below), and which hosts the FIHRM website.
+FIHRM was established by National Museums Liverpool (NML), which has underwritten the costs of the first three annual conferences (see below), and which hosts the FIHRM website manages the coordination of the network.

 FIHRM Annual Conference

-Securing bursaries to enable museum professionals to attend these conferences, who are otherwise unable to do so due to lack of funding, is a fundamental part of the FIHRM conference ethos.
+Securing bursaries to enable museum professionals to attend these conferences, who are otherwise unable to do so due to lack of funding, is a fundamental aim of the FIHRM conference ethos and we will strive to secure bursary funding wherever possible.